dvirgiln/dvirgiln.github.io/_posts/2019-02-07-exposing-kafka-throw-different-aws-vpcs.md

 The *listeners properties* specify the different listeners used by the broker and the internal port that they are using.
 For internal interbroker communication it is used the port 9092.
 For the client the target port is 9093.

-The *inter broker listener name* specify the listener that is being used for interbroker communication.
-Obviously would have no sense to use the client listener.
+The *inter broker listener name* specifies the listener that is being used for interbroker communication.
+Obviously it would make no sense to use the client listener.

 The listener security protocol map specifies the security protocol used by each of the listeners.
 The possible values are SSL and plaintext.
 If this property is not specified, the default value is plaintext.

 ## Conclusion
-As you see to create a dynamic and scalable kafka cluster that can be used from outside of the VPC is not simple and can be a bit overengineered.
-But at the same time it is fun and it is doable as everything in life.
+As you can see creating a dynamic and scalable kafka cluster that can be used from outside of the VPC is not simple and can be a bit overengineered.
+But at the same time it is fun and it is doable just like everything in life.

 With this implementation it is already possible to send data from one account to a Kafka cluster placed in another account.
 In the next chapter we will see how to make this communication secure using SSL.